 - Crown obligations under section 35 of the Constitution Act, 1982

-- Managing relationships between the Province, the federal government, and Aboriginal peoples.
+- Managing relationships between the Province, the federal government, and Indigenous peoples.

 How is this program different from the Regular Summer Law Program?

-Students participate in the government’s efforts to foster new relationships with Aboriginal peoples and to work with their offices in the implementation of the government’s mandate within the Strategic Course of Action.
-Students will also have the opportunity to collaborate with individuals in other offices to broaden their experiences, while meeting a network of lawyers working on Aboriginal legal issues.
+Students participate in the government’s efforts to foster new relationships with Indigenous peoples and to work with their offices in the implementation of the government’s mandate within the Strategic Course of Action.
+Students will also have the opportunity to collaborate with individuals in other offices to broaden their experiences, while meeting a network of lawyers working on Aboriginal law and Indigenous legal issues.

 In what offices have students been placed in the past?